 Studies in Computer Science give thorough grounding in the principles of computer software design and development.
 A student who follows the Computer Science course of study is prepared for graduate studies as well as for positions in software development, systems analysis, and computer systems management.
 The Information Systems option is less theoretical than the Computer Science major.
 Many Information Systems majors choose to study also in a business field to strengthen their skills and to meet personal goals.

+Twenty-one hours required.
 Eighteen hours in Computer Science including CSC 115, 215, 304, and nine additional hours in Computer Science numbered 300 or above; one three-hour allied course, MAT 301.
-Total hours required: 21.
-See description for Computational Sciences and Information Systems majors.
-Additionally, the department participates in the (Business Administration/ Management Information Systems) interdisciplinary major.
-CSC 107 fulfills the mathematics general education curriculum requirement.

 107. Introduction to Computer Science.
 (3 hours) Introduction to computer science including introductory programming in a high level language, mathematics and computing, and the role and issues of computing in society.
 Fall and Spring